-NMFS is increasing the 2018 Bering Sea pollock TAC from 1,345,000 metric tons (mt) to 1,364,341 mt, increasing the 2018 Atka mackerel TAC from 65,000 mt to 71,000 mt, and decreasing the 2018 Bering Sea Pacific cod TAC from 223,704 mt to 188,136 mt.
-The 2018 Aleutian Islands Pacific cod TAC remains the same at 15,695 mt.
-This action is necessary because NMFS has determined that the current 2018 BSAI pollock, Atka mackerel, and Bering Sea Pacific cod TACs are incorrectly specified.
-The TACs currently specified for 2018 are different than the associated TACs derived from the latest stock assessment information.
+NMFS is increasing the 2019 Bering Sea pollock TAC from 1,383,000 metric tons (mt) to 1,397,000 mt, decreasing the 2019 Atka mackerel TAC from 72,500 mt to 57,951 mt, increasing the 2019 Bering Sea Pacific cod TAC from 159,120 mt to 161,475 mt, and decreasing the 2019 Aleutian Islands Pacific cod TAC from 15,695 mt to 14,214 mt.
+This action is necessary because NMFS has determined that the current 2019 BSAI pollock, Atka mackerel, and Pacific cod TACs are incorrectly specified.
+The TACs currently specified for 2019 are different than the associated TACs derived from the latest stock assessment information.

-The 2018 TACs are scheduled to be updated in late February 2018, based on the latest stock assessments.
+The 2019 TACs are scheduled to be updated in late February 2019, based on the latest stock assessments.
 However, the BSAI pollock, Atka mackerel, and Pacific cod fisheries are likely to harvest the entire A season apportionments before the updated harvest specifications are effective.
-NMFS must therefore increase the 2018 BSAI pollock, Atka mackerel, and decrease the Bering Sea Pacific cod TACs, as well as associated seasonal apportionments for both species, prior to the updated harvest specifications.
+For 2019, NMFS must therefore increase the BSAI pollock, decrease the Atka mackerel, increase the Bering Sea Pacific cod, and decrease the Aleutian Islands Pacific cod TACs, as well as associated seasonal apportionments for both species, prior to the updated harvest specifications.
 The Steller sea lion protection measures at 50 CFR 679.20 require the seasonal apportionment of the annual TAC to reduce the potential for competition for prey species between Steller sea lions and the pollock, Atka mackerel, and Pacific cod fisheries.
 The seasonal apportionment is necessary to prevent the likelihood of the groundfish fisheries causing jeopardy of extinction or adverse modification of critical habitat for Steller sea lions.

 This information bulletin only provides notice of a fishery management action.
 For the purposes of complying with any requirements of this action, you are advised to see the actual text of the action in the Federal Register.